 It's all about the fact the in the current PDB standard atom name nomenclature we have for, e.g., LEU HB2 and HB3 instead of HB1 and HB2 as pdb2gmx expects.

-#1 Updated by Berk Hess about 9 years ago
+#1 Updated by Berk Hess over 9 years ago

 There are two issue here.